hyperion-project/hyperion-obs-plugin/README.md

 ## Usage with hyperion-obs

-- Open OBS and select the menu entry `Tools > Hyperion Output`.
+- Open OBS and select the menu entry `Tools > Hyperion Streaming`.
 - Enter the flatbuffer destination IP and select the appropriate port.
 - Click the `Start` button.